OpenFn/docs/blog/2023-04-13-lightning-beta.md

 featured: true
 ---

-It’s been a wild year and we’re excited to announce the next generation of OpenFn’s digital public good for workflow automation, **OpenFn Lightning ⚡**
+It's been a wild year and we're excited to announce the next generation of OpenFn's digital public good for workflow automation, **OpenFn Lightning ⚡**

-## We’ve just "soft launched" OpenFn Lightning and here's what you should know
+## We've just "soft launched" OpenFn Lightning and here's what you should know

 Lightning represents our commitment to open source and the DPG community.
 It is a fully open source web application designed for governments and NGOs who need a